 There are times when even a pressure washer isn’t going to do the trick.
 Maybe you’ve got a deck that you’d like to restore to natural wood or wood siding that you’d rather stain than have painted.
 In that case, you’re going to need to invest in some powerful chemicals to get the job done.
 Industrial paint strippers are nothing to mess around with.
 Always wear full protection, head to toe, when you are stripping paint, and wash yourself off thoroughly when you’ve finished applying the chemical.
 Failure to do so can lead to burns and other skin irritations.
 Once the stripper has had a chance to do its work, you can use a combination of scraping and power washing to finish the paint stripping job.

-Need to find a pro for your paint stripping?Find Pros
+Ready to start your paint stripping?Find Pros

 Paint Stripping Furniture and Cabinetry